thachp/eventdbx/README.md

 - `eventdbx plugin queue`
 - `eventdbx plugin replay <plugin-name> <aggregate> [<aggregate_id>]`

+### System

+- `eventdbx system backup --output <path> [--force]`
+  Creates a compressed archive with the entire EventDBX data directory and configuration.
+Stop the server before running a backup to avoid partial snapshots.
+- `eventdbx system restore --input <path> [--data-dir <path>] [--force]`
+  Restores data from a backup archive.
+Use `--data-dir` to override the stored location, and `--force` to overwrite non-empty destinations.
+The server must be stopped before restoring.

 Plugins fire after every committed event to keep external systems in sync.
 Each plugin sends or records different data:

 Failed deliveries are automatically queued and retried with exponential backoff.
 The server keeps attempting until the plugin succeeds or the aggregate is removed, ensuring transient outages do not drop notifications.